sdss/datamodel/datamodel/products/md/mwmStar.md

 # Data Model: mwmStar

-stacked spectra for a single star from APOGEE APO, APOGEE LCO, and BOSS
+BOSS and/or APOGEE spectra for a single star.
+These are the data produced before analysis by any of the astra pipelines.

 ## Contents